Andy Leaning: Coaching career

 Following his retirement from playing, Leaning moved into specialist coaching and he became goalkeeping coach at Chesterfield, later having appointments at Scarborough and Barnsley.
 He holds UEFA 'A' licences in coaching and goalkeeping coaching.
 He worked as a coach for the York College Football Development Centre in 2006.
 He became goalkeeping coach at former club Sheffield United at the beginning of the 2002–03 season, before leaving the club in May 2010.
 Leaning was appointed goalkeeping coach at former club York City on a part-time basis on 8 July 2010.
-He departed the club a little under a year later on 16 June 2011 after the appointment of Paul Musselwhite as player-goalkeeping coach.
-He joined Leeds United as academy goalkeeping coach during 2012, and later coached the club's first team goalkeepers before leaving in July 2014.
+He departed the club a little under a year later, on 16 June 2011, after the appointment of Paul Musselwhite as a player-goalkeeping coach.
+He joined Leeds United as an academy goalkeeping coach in 2012 and later coached the club's first-team goalkeepers before leaving in July 2014.
 Leaning returned to York for a second spell as goalkeeping coach on 19 May 2015, working under manager Russ Wilcox.
 Jackie McNamara later became manager, and Leaning left the club on 8 December 2015.
 Some weeks later he was briefly employed as a goalkeeping coach at Port Vale.

 Personal life

 Born in Howden, East Riding of Yorkshire, Leaning's son Jack is a cricketer who has represented Yorkshire at junior level from the age of 11.
-In June 2008 his unbeaten 164 for the county under-14 team against Cheshire was the highest score ever by a Yorkshire youth player.
+In June 2008, his unbeaten 164 for the county under-14 team against Cheshire was the highest score ever by a Yorkshire youth player.